All Episodes

 I've heard it all before.

-In the meantime, these people are utterly destroying themselves, if you ask me, in fact, Joe Klein at Time magazine, no shrinking violent conservative Joe Klein, and no friend of this program and me, Joe Klein, has a piece in the latest issue of Time magazine, how to stay out of power, why liberal Democrats are playing too fast and too loose with issues of war and peace.
+If you ask me, in fact, Joe Klein at Time magazine, no shrinking violent conservative Joe Klein, and no friend of this program and me, Joe Klein, has a piece in the latest issue of Time magazine, How to Stay Out of Power, Why Liberal Democrats are Playing Too Fast and Too Loose with Issues of War and Peace.

-I'm telling you, there's anybody wonder why you don't see James Carville.
+I'm telling you, there's anybody wonder why you don't see James Carville?

 I get this question all over the place.

-How come Carnival's not?
+How come Carville's not?

 And I don't know, but I can guess.